Enjoy a rejuvenating walk surrounded by nature

 - Equipment: make sure to wear walking shoes.

-Important information: wearing a face mask is compulsory (from the age of 12) inside all vehicles and in crowded areas (as indicated by the signs).
+Important information: it is compulsory to wear a face mask (from the age of 12) everywhere on the Domain, except on the Walking trail, where it is only compulsory in crowded or busy areas.
 We request that all visitors over 12 bring their face mask when visiting the Domain or purchase one on site. ⚠️

 Time for a snack: for a tasty break while visiting the Park, you can stop halfway at the “Tivoli” (which was once the tram terminus), an open terrace with lovely, panoramic views, or at “Willy”, a small snack located just opposite the brown bears.
 The Walking Trail is also dotted with picnic areas.